 For those in the know, Trade Desk (NASDAQ:TTD) is an incredibly compelling name that will advantage the transition from linear television to connected TV.
 With the cord-cutting phenomenon accelerating, advertisers are scrambling to effectively reach their audience under this paradigm shift.
 Trade Desk specializes in maximizing those ad dollars through a combination of market research and data science.

 Unsurprisingly, TTD stock has ranked highly among most lists of stocks to buy.
 Furthermore, the underlying company blitzkrieged their latest earnings report, exceeding targets for both profitability and revenue.
 As well, management promised to make strong investments in high-growth areas, including global expansion.

 Sounds great, except for this coronavirus deal.
 However, in an email that I received from Trade Desk’s team, they reported during the initial phase of the pandemic that advertisers were still advertising.
-When you consider the remarkably strong performance of TTD stock in April and a great start to May, this sentiment appears to still be valid.
+When you consider the remarkably strong performance of TTD stock in April and another blistering showing in June, it seems a safe bet that advertising remains a viable platform.

 Plus, the cord-cutting trend predates the coronavirus pandemic by many years.
 Therefore, TTD is one of the best long-term stocks to buy in any circumstance.

 Streaming has many advantages, among them the ability to watch content when you want to.
 Further, streaming platforms provide flexibility, where you only pay for the content you actually watch.
 And these are the core reasons why Roku (NASDAQ:ROKU) has consistently topped lists of stocks to buy in the over-the-top market.
 With coronavirus, ROKU stock may enjoy a surprising catalyst.